 Set gblExtDB = gblWS.OpenDatabase(“[file name]”, False, False)

-Here the first parameter is string of path and file name of your DB file.
-Whereas, second parameter is the key to solve this problem.
+Here the first parameter is a string of path and file name of your DB file.
+Whereas, the second parameter is the key to solve this problem.
 It is the open mode; where false is Shared Mode and true is Exclusive Mode.